StefanBratanov/chotto/README.md

                   The authentication provider which will be used for logging in.
 Valid values: Ethereum, Github
                     Default: Ethereum
-      --bls-sign-contributions
+      --bls-sign-sub-contributions
-                  Sign your contributions with your identity.
+                  Sign your sub-contributions using your identity.
 Doing so is RECOMMENDED.
                     Default: true
       --callback-endpoint=<callbackEndpoint>